ariffazil/arif-test/docs/runbook.md

 If a replay error occurs, verify that the incoming request reuses an existing `plan_id`/hash pair.
 Differentiate new attempts by adjusting the draft text or by clearing the idempotency key when appropriate.

+### Ledger invariants checklist

+- **Sanitisation** – All notes and metadata are redacted for emails and long numeric strings before writes.
+Review suspicious fields in-memory rather than persisting raw inputs.
+- **Idempotency provenance** – Keys are derived from `plan_id`, `route_history`, and any seed hashes.
+When altering inputs, update at least one of these components to avoid false-positive rejections.
+- **Replay guard** – The ledger rejects duplicates that reuse the same `(plan_id, hash)` pair.
+Investigate unexpected rejections to confirm whether a previous seal already covers the plan.

 ## 4. Manual Phoenix-72 audit

 Until the scheduled job is automated, run a manual audit to summarise the last 72 hours: